On Bullshit: History

 Frankfurt originally published the essay "On Bullshit" in the Raritan Quarterly Review in 1986.
-Nineteen years later, it was published as the book On Bullshit (2005), which proved popular among lay readers; the book appeared for 27 weeks on The New York Times Best Seller list and was discussed on the television show The Daily Show With Jon Stewart, and in an online interview.
+Nineteen years later, it was published as the book On Bullshit (2005), which proved popular among lay readers; the book appeared for 27 weeks on The New York Times Best Seller list and was discussed on the television show The Daily Show with Jon Stewart, and in an online interview.
 On Bullshit served as the basis for Frankfurt's follow-up book On Truth (2006).

 Summary

 Frankfurt was a professional philosopher, trained in analytical philosophy.
 When asked why he decided to focus on bullshit, he explained:

 Respect for the truth and a concern for the truth are among the foundations for civilization.
 I was for a long time disturbed by the lack of respect for the truth that I observed ... bullshit is one of the deformities of these values.

 On Bullshit addresses his concern and makes a distinction between "bullshitters" and liars.
-He concludes that bullshitters are more insidious: they are more of a threat against the truth than are liars.
+He concludes that bullshitters are more insidious: they are more so a threat against the truth than are liars who, like truth-tellers, are resolutely concerned with the truth, the latter in telling it, the former in avoiding it, unlike bullshitters, who are almost entirely unconcerned with the truth.